Phineas/lanyard/README.md

 ##### HTTP

 `PATCH https://api.lanyard.rest/v1/users/:user_id/kv`
-The user's KV store will be overwritten by the body of the request.
+The user's KV store will be merged with the body of the request.
+Conflicting keys will be overwritten.
 The body must be keyvalue pair object with a maximum depth of 1.

 #### Deleting a key